callumflack/callum-flack-design/content/pages/_posts/how-to-publish-your-newsletter-so-you-own-your-writing.md

 ## The newsletter system

 So I own my writing, I create a website of newsletter posts which I published to a subdomain of this site:  [thelittoralline.callumflack.design](https://thelittoralline.callumflack.design).
-Then I import each post into Mailchimp via URL to create a new email campaign.
+Then I import each post into Mailchimp via it's URL to create a new email campaign.

 _This means I never write within the email delivery platform.
 And all my letters are just markdown files_, just as they are on this website's blog.

 Yes, I still use Mailchimp to send out the actual emails.
 I always try to defer to the best available tools for the job, and because I have no wish to learn about email delivery I definitely want to defer this difficult technical job to one of the many excellent freemium products available.
+(For interest's sake, some other options I tested included [button.email](https://buttondown.email/), [Substack](https://substack.com/) and [Revue](https://www.getrevue.co/).)

 <!-- At the moment, I use Mailchimp.
 The fact that they basically built the entire email newsletter industry and without ever taking outside funding is a sign they believe in what they do and they geniunely wish to provide a service.
 Oh and the founder, Ben Chestnut, wrote this great post [about inverting marketing funnels](https://tinyletter.com/ben/letters/why-i-hate-funnels) a while back. -->

-For interest's sake, some other options I pondered included [button.email](https://buttondown.email/), [Substack](https://substack.com/) and [Revue](https://www.getrevue.co/).

 Because the best writing tool for the web is markdown, I use Jekyll to build the newsletter site.
 There are other web publishing tools emerging—which I've actually [written about in my newsletter](https://thelittoralline.callumflack.design/LL10/)—but none allow me to keep the simplicity of an old school CSS file (the styles in emails need to be inline and the markup table-based for email clients to handle them).
 I also have some old projects on Jekyll, so I need to keep my hand in it.